Agassi Goantara: CB Alhama Baloncesto (2020–2021)

+AD Infante (2022–present)

 National team

 Agassi was called to represent Indonesia during 2018 Asian Games 3x3 Basketball where he and his team finished third on their pool which consisted of teams from China, Thailand, Indonesia, Sri Lanka and Vietnam.
-They unfortunately were not qualified to proceed to the knockout stage.
+They were not qualified to proceed to the knockout stage.
 He was called to join the national team for the 2021 FIBA Eastern Region Pre-Qualifiers where he and his team successfully secured a spot at FIBA Asia Cup 2021 Qualifiers which is scheduled to be held in November 2019.